-Believe it or not, there's as much greenery as concrete in this skyscraper-filled city.
-Here's a guide to Singapore's best parks and islands for flora, fauna, water and wildlife
+Believe it or not, our skyscraper city is home to plenty of green spaces.
+Check out Singapore's best parks and islands for flora, fauna, water and wildlife.

-It might always be sweltering here in Singapore, but don’t let the heat stop you from getting outside to soak up the sun or bask in nature.
-This tiny red dot is, after all, known as a garden city for a reason: there are numerous islands, sprawling nature reserves, and parks to explore.
+It may always be sweltering here in Singapore, but don’t let the heat stop you from going outside to soak up the sun or bask in nature.
+This tiny red dot is, after all, known as a garden city for a reason: there are numerous islands, sprawling nature reserves and parks, secret green spots and hiking trails to explore.
 We dish out our top picks below.

 Gardens & Parks